 Half sheet to promote vaccination during targeted outreach with high-risk populations.

-Give the half sheet to patients/clients and mention these key points:
+Give the half sheet or palm card to patients/clients and mention these key points:

 - There is a hepatitis A outbreak in Minnesota.

 - Hepatitis A can make people sick for weeks or even months, but there's a vaccine that can protect you.